tomeshnet/tomesh.net/_posts/2019-06-29-multicultural-mesh.md

 endTime: '16:00'
 ---

-[Free Geek Toronto](https://www.freegeektoronto.org/) is hosting a celebration combining Canada Day and and Multiculturalism Day!
+[Free Geek Toronto](https://www.freegeektoronto.org/) is hosting a celebration combining Canada Day and Multiculturalism Day!

 Come and learn about mesh networks, computers, and some of the Open Source Software that makes it all work.